shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

 above are in the images folder.
 The console running progress can also be seen in the console_running image in the images folder.

+This final part will outline a description of working principles of the algorithm and the problem it solves.
+The Pytorch UNet is comprised of four parts, an encoder, decoder, bottleneck and a convolutional layer.
+The modules script contains the UNet’s definition.
+It also includes the dice coefficient handling to calculate dice loss which measures the overlap of two images in order to quantify a segmentation model’s accuracy.
+I also added a function to combine two datasets (the segment images and masks), this is because datasets what include both segments and masks are typically used in UNet algorithms.
+The modules script also included some basic dataset classes, a method to load images, check uniqueness of masks and some basic plotting logic.

+The train script initialises and loads the UNet model defined in the modules and then trains it on the segmentation dataset.
+Before this is done however, it is transformed and loaded as 2d data using the provided load_data_2d function in the task appendix.
+The train script handles defining the main train loop, iterating over the data in batches, calculating losses and dice scores, which are then plotted after the algorithm has completed.
+It also handles saving progress while the training loop completes each epoch, which is made up of a number of batches (typically 5-6 in this case).

+The dataset script just contains the load_data_2d method as seen in the appendix of the task sheet.
+It also contains a data transformation function to make the image dimensions consistent.

+Finally, the predict script’s purpose is to generate mask predictions of new images on a trained and saved UNet model.